Who can adjust these settings?

 Share via the meeting page

-Click on the three dots in the top right corner.
+Within the meeting page, click on the three dots in the top right corner and select the Share meeting option.

 A window will appear where you can give access to other Jump users to see the notes.